 - Improving Worldwide Cancer Care and Prevention Awareness

-TIP: for example, type "carcinoid tumors all sites" (or other cancers) in the advanced search window and you will receive a comprehensive list of up-to-date peer-review articles of carcinoid tumors from over 100 Elsevier cancer-related journals, including The Lancet Oncology, The Breast, Lung Cancer, The American Journal of Medicine, Cancer Letters, etc. Many articles are full text.
+TIP: for example, type "neuroendocrine tumors" (or other cancers) in the search window and you will receive a comprehensive list of up-to-date peer-review articles of neuroendocrine tumors from cancer-related journals, including The Lancet Oncology, New England Journal of Medicine, Journal of Clinical Oncology, etc. Many articles are full text.

 Yao JC, Eisner MP, Leary C, Dagohoy C, Phan A, Rashid A, Hassan M, Evans DB.
 Department of Gastrointestinal Medical Oncology, The University of Texas M. D. Anderson Cancer Center, 1515 Holcombe Boulevard, Houston, Texas 77030, USA. firstname.lastname@example.org

 Ann Surg Oncol.
 2007 Dec;14(12):3492-500.
 Epub 2007 Sep 26.

 Conclusion: Patients with malignant pancreatic neuroendocrine tumors commonly present with advanced disease.
 Although, curative resection is not frequent, survival benefit may be obtainable with aggressive surgical management even in the face of metastatic disease.

 Note: Acknowledgments supported by gifts from Raymond Sackler, the J. Stuart Foundation, and the Carcinoid Cancer Foundation.

 - Chemoembolization and Bland Embolization of Neuroendocrine Tumor Metastases to the Liver (Full text)

 J Vasc Interv Radiol.
 2007 Jul;18(7):847-55